-If a test is a lot acceptance test, then the customer shall specify the sampling procedures to be used or that no sampling from the lot is required.
+If a test is a lot acceptance test and the customer requires that sampling procedures be adopted, then the customer shall specify the sampling procedures.
 For information, see ISO 2859-1.

 Unless it is specified as a required test in subclauses "Product tests to be applied by the licensee" in the appendices, any test for production control purposes shall be adopted at the discretion of the licensee.